Kharkiv: German occupation

 During World War II, Kharkiv was the focus of major battles.
 The city was captured by Nazi Germany on 24 October 1941.
 A disastrous Red Army offensive failed to recover the city in May 1942.
-It was retaken (Operation Star) on 16 February 1943, but lost again to the Germans on 15 March 1943.
+It was retaken (Operation Star) on 16 February 1943, but again lost to the Germans on 15 March 1943.
 23 August 1943 saw a final liberation.

 On the eve of the occupation, Kharkiv's pre-war population of 700,000 had been doubled by the influx of refugees.
 What remained of the pre-war Jewish population of 130,000 were slated by the Germans for "special treatment".
 Between December 1941 and January 1942, they massacred and buried an estimated 15,000 Jews in a ravine outside of town named Drobytsky Yar.
-Over their 22 months occupation the Germans executed a further 30,000 residents, among them suspected Soviet partisans and, after a brief period of toleration, Ukrainian nationalists.
+Over their 22 months' occupation the Germans executed a further 30,000 residents, among them suspected Soviet partisans and, after a brief period of toleration, Ukrainian nationalists.
 80,000 people died of hunger, cold and disease.
 60,000 were forcibly transported to Germany as slave workers (Ostarbeiter).

 By the time of Kharkiv's liberation in August 1943, the surviving population had been reduced to under 200,000.
 Seventy percent of the city had been destroyed.
-According to a New York Time's piece, "The city was more battered than perhaps any other in the Soviet Union save Stalingrad."
+According to a New York Times piece, "The city was more battered than perhaps any other in the Soviet Union save Stalingrad."

 Post-World War II

-Before the occupation, Kharkiv's tank industries had been evacuated to the Urals with all their equipment, and became the heart of Red Army's tank programs and in particular of the Kharkiv designed T-34.
+Before the occupation, Kharkiv's tank industries had been evacuated to the Urals with all their equipment, and became the heart of Red Army's tank programs, particularly the Kharkiv-designed T-34.
 These enterprises returned to Kharkiv after the war, and became central elements of the post-war Soviet military industrial complex.
 Houses and factories were rebuilt, and much of the city's center was reconstructed in the style of Stalinist Classicism.
 Kharkiv's Jewish community revived after World War II: by 1959 there were 84,000 Jews living in the city.
 However, Soviet anti-Zionism restricted expressions of Jewish religion and culture, and was sustained until the final Gorbachev years.
 The confiscated Kharkiv Choral Synagogue reopened as a synagogue in 1990.